 - Allowing you to explore different activities to build skills and discover new things about yourself and others

-- Automating your behavioral sequences prevents you from using unnecessary brainpower and making too many decisions
+- Automating your behavioral sequences prevents you from spending unnecessary time and effort on decision-making

 - A trigger should be an already-established habit.
-It needs to be an activity that you do daily without missing.
+It needs to be an activity that you do daily without missing, such as going to bed or eating breakfast

-- A trigger may happen at a particular time during your day.
-A habit trigger can occur at a predetermined time each day.
+- A habit trigger can occur at a predetermined time each day.
 For example, in the morning when you get up or at lunch after you finish your meal.
 Whatever trigger you pick, it should be an automatic behavior.

 - A trigger should be easy to accomplish.
 If the activity is complex, the trigger’s effectiveness will be reduced.
 For example, even if you read daily before bed, using it as a trigger is a mistake since you may sometimes skip it for specific reasons.